emacs-citar/citar/README.md

 ![orderless matching](images/orderless.png)

 In this case, that search string is searching for all items without either a PDF or note associated with them, and then includes a "the" initialism, and a flex search on "abc".

+### Test Script

+The repository `test` directory also includes a script you can use to run this and associated packages in the `emacs -Q` sandbox.
+To do that, simply run `./run.sh` from the `test` directory.
+By default, this will use selectrum as the completion system.
+If you would like to try vertico instead, just do `M-x vertico-mode`.

 ### Rich UI